andreamari/polyquantum/docs/1/1-idea.md

 ## Link to original issue

+- Link to the original issue andreamari/polyquantum#1.
+(Recommended)

+## How to cite this project as a whole
+Short reference: _Plyquantum 1_\
+Full reference: _A.
+Alice, B. Bob, Title of this document, Polyquantum 1, (2025)_.

+## How to cite this document (Optional)
+Short reference: _Plyquantum 1.1_.\
+Full reference: _A.
+Alice, B. Bob, Title of this document, Polyquantum 1.1, (2025)_.

+## Link to original issue

-This is a link to the original discussion andreamari/polyquantum_test#24.
+This is a link to the original discussion andreamari/polyquantum#1.

 [^1]: Alice and Bob, *A Very Important Paper*, *Physics Journal* 1, 00001 (2025).